 Maybe we can talk Vince into it, instead.

 There’s another area of our house I’m going to tell you about.
 We have a small bathroom, and it’s equipped with a light switch and perfectly good light bulbs.
-There is a little girl sitting on the floor of the bathroom, in the dark, refusing to…turn on the light.
+There is a little girl sitting on the floor of the bathroom, in the dark, refusing to…wait for it…turn on the light.

 Weren’t we doing this two weeks ago with something else?